Abashiri: Mascot

 Abashiri's mascot is Nipone (ニポネ).
-She is a plankton who the ability to gain flight with her cape.
+She is a plankton who has the ability to gain flight with her cape.
 Her job is to protect everyone from criminal activities (such as terrorism and corruption), outbreak of warfare, natural disasters, health crisis (such as disease outbreaks) or anything that pose a risk to everyone's lives.
 She usually rests with her "nipopo" (totem pole) helmet and loves ingredients produced from the city.
 Her birthday is November 22.